gabrielcedran/github-explorer-2/README.md

 `output` what is going to be the generated file name and location.
 `resolve` is used to configure which files webpack should consider when bundling based on the `entry` (imports) `rules` how webpack should bundle.
 E.g which directories it should not process (e.g node_modules), which loader it should use, etc
+12. To remove the need of statically referencing the bundled js in the html page and in the webpack configuration, it is possible to use the  `html-webpack-plugin` - `yarn add html-webpack-plugin -D`.
+It takes care of injecting the bundled file(s) in the configured html pages according to the configuration.

 ### Using babel/cli
 To manually translate a js file, use the following command: